 Upgrade at the Blue Palace using Suite Night Awards to a Maisonette Suite

 From what I could tell, the property wasn’t full during our time, but it was close.
 SPG Platinums are eligible for free upgrades, but I have Suite Night Awards to use, so I applied for this in advance, and was happy to have them confirmed 5 days out.
 I could have chanced the upgrade, but using these on vacation seems like my best value.
 Our suite was a 2 level suite with a private infinity pool, 2 decks, and 1 1/2 bathrooms.
-The property was completed in 2003, but the rooms are well maintained.
+The property opened in 2003, but the rooms are well maintained.

 Our suite is on the upper areas of the property, a few floors above the reception area.
 Once entering, there is a small bathroom near the door, with a shower.
 In the living room, there is a desk, a large closet, and some couches, one of which has a bed.

 There was a fruit basket waiting when we arrived, although it was not replaced during the course of our stay.
 Not really needed since there was plenty of fresh fruit at breakfast.
 Several bottles of water and a small bottle of Cretan honey liquor were also waiting for us.
-On the far wall, there are large windows and doors onto the patio with a dining table, some lounge chairs and our pool.
+On the far wall, there are large windows and doors on the patio with a dining table, some lounge chairs and our pool.

 Upstairs was our bedroom, the bathroom, and a large balcony with another dining table.
 The bathroom had a large bathtub with jets and a separate shower.
 There was only one since, but the vanity was large, and there are several drawers and shelves to store personal items.
 Upstairs, there is an even larger closet between the king sized bed and the bathroom